prayeole/ai-on-eks/website/docs/blueprints/inference/GPUs/nvidia-deep-research.md

 ./data_ingestion.sh
 ```

-> **Note**: For more details on script options and advanced usage, see the [batch_ingestion.py documentation](https://github.com/NVIDIA-AI-Blueprints/rag/tree/v2.3.0/scripts).
+> **Note**: For testing purposes, you can also upload individual documents directly through the RAG or AIRA frontend UI in the next step.
+For more details on script options and advanced usage, see the [batch_ingestion.py documentation](https://github.com/NVIDIA-AI-Blueprints/rag/tree/v2.3.0/scripts).

 ### Step 13: Access Services